Quattroruote: Rome Top Gear event

 Organised by Editoriale Domus and Quattroruote, and set also in Poland, is an international car exhibition in Rome.

 Books

 One of the most significant of Quattroruote's book series is the famous Tutte le auto del mondo ("All the cars of the world", sometimes stylized as Tutte le Auto del Mondo) or "TaM", any issue of this series was for sale any year, with the death of its "director" in Lido di Jesolo (in the Province of Venice), this books was not more published.

-In 2006, it was published the book Pericolo, attraversamento rane!
-(Literally: Danger, crossing frogs!), Which collects various photographs related to vehicles and roads, with funny comments.
+In 2006, Quattroruote published the book Pericolo, attraversamento rane!
+(Danger, frogs crossing!), collecting various photographs related to vehicles and roads, with funny comments.